arif9011/A-Medium-Sized-International-Retail-Company-Data-Analysis/README.md

 #### Creating Date and Geography Hierarchies

 Creating Hieratchies will allow us to drill down on our report and perform greater analysis.
+## Milestone 4:  Set Up Report

+## Milestone 5: Build The Customer Detail Page

+## Customer Detail Page <a name="S3"></a>
+I created the following visuals, whilst ensuring I followed a consistent format using the format tab for each visual:
+- Headline Card Visuals\
+Use the 'card' visual with total customers and a new measure, Revenue per Customer.
+- Summary Chart\
+Use the 'donut' visual with Unique Customers in the Values section and Country in the details section.
+- Line Chart\
+Date Hierarchy as an x value and Unique Customers as a y value.\
+Click on 'add further analysis to your visual' in the visualisation pane to include a Trend Line and Forecast.
+- Top 20 Customers Table\
+Include whichever information you want in the customer table, applying a Top20 filter.
+- Top Customer Cards\
+See below.
+- Date Slicer

+These were fairly easy to produce, with time mainly taken to ensure they were formatted in a presentable way.
+However, the 'Top Customer Cards' were initially tricky as I couldn't produce a TopN filter, as I used the 'Card' visual.
+To get around this, I created 3 tables and then applied the TopN filter by adding the 'Full Name' column to each visual filter.